breard-r/opensmtpd-filter-sake/README.md

 However, if someone implemented it in the exact same way for any other MTA, the progressive web app should work.

+### Does it supports IDN?

+Yes, internationalized domain names (IDN) are supported.
+You can specify domain names either using valid UTF-8 or Punycode ([RFC 3492](https://datatracker.ietf.org/doc/html/rfc3492)).

 ### What about key rotation?

 Rotating the key would mean that all previously generated addresses for this local part would suddenly be invalid.
 Therefore, the key associated with a local part must not change.